-High-performance drill pipe float valves are crucial for consistent fluid control throughout the drilling process.
-Also known as non-return valves, this type of down hole valve prevents undesirable fluids from backing up into the drill string any time the drilling crew is making or breaking connections.
+A drill pipe float valve keeps drilling fluid moving in one direction only.
+Also known as a non-return valve, this type of down hole valve prevents undesirable fluids from backing up into the drill string any time the drilling crew is making or breaking connections.

 But don't stress about it, we've got the perfectly engineered Drill Pipe Float Valve size chart and installation steps for you.